Akunor/text-animation-studio/README.md

 ## Tips

+- **Line Length**: Be aware that if any one frame is too long for your terminal display it will break, so avoid putting long lines on a single frame.
 - **Spacing**: Adjust the `spacing` parameter in `combine_letters()` to control letter spacing (default is 1)
 - **Timing**: Experiment with frame durations to find the right pacing for your animation
 - **Colors**: Mix and match colors for visual appeal